 - Provide an impactful award to granted Alumni toward the successful completion of a project, through the means of finishing funds and a project-focused return visit

 - Facilitate recognition of awardees’ artistic excellence by providing a venue for sharing project outcomes on Headlands’ webpage and by promoting public manifestations of the project.

-- Alumni New Works awards replace previous informal alumni return residencies, in order to refine and improve Headlands’ support.
+- The Alumni New Works program replaces previous informal Alumni return visits in order to refine and improve Headlands’ support for Alumni

-- While at Headlands, alumni receive all benefits enjoyed by current Artists in Residence
+- During return visit, Alumni artists receive all benefits enjoyed by current Artists in Residence

 - Merit of application, including quality and innovation of proposed project